Action of the Witt algebra on categorified quantum groups: Introduction

 \subsection{Acknowledgments}

 We would like to thank M. Khovanov for suggesting this problem, J. Sussan for suggesting this problem and providing comments on a preliminary version of this paper and F. Roz for providing comments on a preliminary version of this paper.
+We would like to thank the anonymous referee for providing a short proof of Lemma~\ref{actiononfunctions}.
 A.D.L. and J.G. are partially supported by NSF grant DMS-2200419 and the Simons Foundation collaboration grant on New Structures in Low-Dimensional Topology.